- Anesthesiology

 Yes.
 Interested students may contact me.

-to confirm the student's interest in the specialty and to give the
+"Away" rotations are not required but they are strongly recommended to both confirm the student's interest in the specialty and to give the

 Go to the Drexel Careers Development Center for information on residency planning, match results, FREIDA (lists of residency training programs across the country) and more.